 The fall webworm (Hyphantria cunea) is a white or pale yellow caterpillar with filaments all over its body.

-The spiky white autumn webworm is known for its unique activity, which involves the construction of structures that resemble tents and are inhabited by swarms of crawling larvae.
+The spiky white autumn webworm is known for its unique activity, which involves building structures that resemble tents and are inhabited by swarms of crawling larvae.

 The spherical, shiny black or redheads of fall webworms are another distinguishing feature of these insects.